dlangerenken/SimpleNews/README.md

 So this is a News-Feed-Reader based on the current State of the Art in User-Interface-Design and Interaction-Design.
 Feel free to fork and improve the application!

+The app is available in the [Google PlayStore](https://play.google.com/store/apps/details?id=de.dala.simplenews)

 Some screenshots of the application: